Is my money safe? What you need to know about bank failures

 Recent turmoil in the banking industry may have you worried about your money.

+Officials announced Monday that they closed San Francisco-based First Republic Bank, making it the third U.S. bank to collapse in the past two months.
+Most of First Republic’s assets are being acquired by JPMorgan.

+First Republic had wealthy clients who rarely defaulted on their loans.
+But the vast majority of deposits were above the $250,000 limit set by the FDIC, meaning they were uninsured.
+And that worried analysts and investors who were worried that if First Republic were to fail, its customers might not get all their money back.

-The collapses earlier this year of Silicon Valley Bank and Signature Bank, which catered mostly to the tech industry, were the second- and third-biggest bank failures in U.S. history.
+Silicon Valley Bank and Signature Bank, which catered mostly to the tech industry, both collapsed in March under similar circumstances.

-Now there are concerns about a third bank, First Republic Bank.
-Shares tumbled earlier this week after the bank revealed that depositors withdrew more than $100 billion in the wake of the Silicon Valley Bank collapse.

-A report Friday from the Federal Reserve found that Silicon Valley Bank failed due to a combination of extremely poor bank management, weakened regulations and lax government supervision.
+The First Republic deal announced Monday means customers will be able to access all of their money, according to the Federal Deposit Insurance Corporation.
+First Republic branches will change to JPMorgan Chase branches and First Republic customers will become JPMorgan Chase customers.

 Here's what you need to know: